Acid Factory: Plagiarism accusations

-When questioned similarities with the 2006 American film Unknown, Verma claimed he did not know whether it was a rip off or not.
+When questioned about similarities with the 2006 American film Unknown, Verma claimed he did not know whether it was a rip off or not.
 According to him, the writer came up with the story three years before it appealed to him and he decided to direct it.
 He remained unfazed by its being a remake or not.

 Simon Brand, who directed the original film, was shocked when he learned about Acid Factory through an Indian journalist in Los Angeles.
 Brand spoke to members of the industry who knew the subject and they told him it was difficult to sue the makers for plagiarism since the film had already been released in the United States, which was a common practice in India.
 Brand claimed to feeling enormous helplessness and frustration at not being credited for an unauthorized remake shot with four or five times more budget than his film.

 Critical reception

-The film received mixed reviews and failed at the box office.
-Deepu Lalwani of Bollywood Hungama gave the film 3.5 out of 5 stars and called it a well crafted, well-executed film with an ensemble cast pitching in competent performances.
+Taran Adarsh from Bollywood Hungama gave the film 3 stars out of 5, calling it "a well-crafted, well executed film with the ensemble cast pitching in competent performances" while also praising the cinematography, sound design and action sequences.
 The Times of India gave the film 3 out of 5 stars and called it a sufficiently engaging film that could have broke new ground.